-The purpose for which these prospective financial statements have been prepared is for inclusion in Infracom's Statement of Performance Expectations for the period ending 30 June 2020.
-As this is the first year of operation for Infracom there is no annual historical financial statements for the above period.
+The purpose for which these prospective financial statements have been prepared is for inclusion in Infracom's Statement of Performance Expectations for the period ending 30 June 2021.

 The prospective financial statements were authorised for issue by the Board on 9 June 2020.
 The Board is responsible for the prospective financial statements presented including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.